Attila-fawal/Restaurant-reservations-System/README.md

 - Make a reservation: They can specify the date, time, the number of guests, their contact information, and optionally order items in advance.
 - View their reservations: They can see all of their past and upcoming reservations, sorted by date and time.
+- Update their reservations: They can see all of their reservation In the reservation list and update If needed.
 - Cancel a reservation: They can cancel a specific reservation if needed.
 - Update their profile: They can change their username, email, name, and phone number.
 - Change their password.